 Yes: Eat real food.

-Eat meat, seafood, eggs, tons of vegetables, some fruit, and plenty of good fats from fruits, oils, nuts and seeds.
-Eat foods with very few ingredients, all pronounceable ingredients, or better yet, no ingredients listed at all because they’re totally natural and unprocessed.
-Don’t worry… these guidelines are outlined in extensive detail in our free shopping list.
+Eat moderate portions of meat, seafood, and eggs; lots of vegetables; some fruit; plenty of natural fats; and herbs, spices, and seasonings.
+Eat foods with very few ingredients, all pronounceable ingredients, or better yet, no ingredients listed at all because they’re whole and unprocessed.

 No: Avoid for 30 days.

-- Do not consume added sugar of any kind, real or artificial.
-No maple syrup, honey, agave nectar, coconut sugar, Splenda, Equal, Nutrasweet, xylitol, stevia, etc. Read your labels, because companies sneak sugar into products in ways you might not recognize.
+- Do not consume added sugar, real or artificial.
+No maple syrup, honey, agave nectar, coconut sugar, date syrup, stevia, Splenda, Equal, Nutrasweet, xylitol, etc. Read your labels, because companies sneak sugar into products in ways you might not recognize.

-- Do not consume alcohol in any form, not even for cooking.
-(And it should go without saying, but no tobacco products of any sort, either.)
+- Do not consume alcohol, in any form, not even for cooking.
+(And ideally, no tobacco products of any sort, either.)

 - Do not eat grains.
-This includes (but is not limited to) wheat, rye, barley, oats, corn, rice, millet, bulgur, sorghum, amaranth, buckwheat, sprouted grains and all of those gluten-free pseudo-grains like quinoa.
-This also includes all the ways we add wheat, corn and rice into our foods in the form of bran, germ, starch and so on.
+This includes (but is not limited to) wheat, rye, barley, oats, corn, rice, millet, bulgur, sorghum, sprouted grains, and all gluten-free pseudo-cereals like quinoa, amaranth, and buckwheat.
+This also includes all the ways we add wheat, corn, and rice into our foods in the form of bran, germ, starch, and so on.
 Again, read your labels.

 - Do not eat legumes.
 This includes beans of all kinds (black, red, pinto, navy, white, kidney, lima, fava, etc.), peas, chickpeas, lentils, and peanuts.
 No peanut butter, either.
 This also includes all forms of soy – soy sauce, miso, tofu, tempeh, edamame, and all the ways we sneak soy into foods (like lecithin).

-- Do not try to re-create baked goods, junk foods, or treats* with “approved” ingredients.
-Continuing to eat your old, unhealthy foods made with Whole30 ingredients is totally missing the point, and will tank your results faster than you can say “Paleo Pop-Tarts.”
-Remember, these are the same foods that got you into health-trouble in the first place—and a pancake is still a pancake, regardless of the ingredients.
+- Do not consume baked goods, junk foods, or treats with “approved” ingredients.
+Recreating or buying sweets, treats, and foods-with-no-brakes (even if the ingredients are technically compliant) is totally missing the point of the Whole30, and will compromise your life-changing results.
+These are the same foods that got you into health-trouble in the first place—and a pancake is still a pancake, even if it’s made with coconut flour.

 The Fine Print